Best oil for seasoning cast iron.

-Cast iron cookware are incredibly versatile and long-lasting.
-They can last for generations.
-But that’s only possible if you take proper care of it.
+Cast iron cookware is incredibly versatile and long-lasting.
+They can last for generations, But only if you take proper care of it.
 I’ve cooked on cast iron for years — from brand-new pans fresh out of the box to my grandmother’s skillet that’s seen more breakfasts than I can count.
 Trust me, a well-seasoned pan can outlive us all.

-Seasoning isn’t just a “nice to do” step — it’s the secret that separates a frustrating, sticky mess from that smooth, glossy surface every cast iron lover brags about.
-But the big question is: which oil should you use for seasoning?
+Seasoning isn’t just a “nice to do” step — it’s what separates a sticky mess from that smooth, glossy surface every cast iron lover brags about.
+But the question is: which oil should you use for seasoning?
 This is where most people get confused.

 Let’s explore what makes an oil ideal for seasoning cast iron and the qualities it should have to get the best results.

-So let’s start with the basics — because understanding what seasoning is makes every other choice easier.
+So let’s start with the basics.
 Seasoning essentially means applying a layer of oil or fat to cast iron and heating it to its smoke point.

 While many manufacturers now sell pre-seasoned pans, it’s still a good idea to season them yourself after the purchase.
 This simple process—coating the cast iron in oil and heating it—significantly enhances its durability and extends its lifespan.

-Every time you cook with oil on your cast iron skillet, polymerization happens.
-So, every time you cook with it, you’re basically seasoning it.
-The pan that is the most used is the one that lasts the longest.
+Every time you cook with oil, you add another thin layer of seasoning.
+The most-used pan lasts the longest.
 That’s why old cast iron in antique stores looks amazing — it’s been cooked on for decades, layer after layer of seasoning baked right in.

 What to look for in a cast iron seasoning oil: